Koenkk/zigbee2mqtt.io/information/raspiZero_cc2530.md

 sudo systemctl disable hciuart
 ```

-Remove the console entry by removing the any of those entries from `/boot/cmdline.txt` if present:
+Remove the console entry by removing any of those entries from `/boot/cmdline.txt` if present:

 ```
 console=serial0,115200 console=ttyAMA0,115200